danilocurvelo/imd0030-20242/lessons/graph-algorithms.md

 Although reductions provide a powerful way to define classes of equivalent computational problems, they don't necessarily lead to the most experimentally-efficient solutions.
 The seam finding reduction to single-pair shortest paths will be limited by the runtime for shortest paths algorithms like Dijkstra's algorithm.
 In practice, algorithm designers apply _algorithm design paradigms_ like **dynamic programming** to develop more efficient solutions when greater efficiency is necessary.

-Dynamic programmming
-: An algorithm design paradigm for speeding-up multiple recursion (algorithm that makes multiple recursive calls) that repeatedly reuses the same subproblems.

 ### Fibonacci sequence case study

 The [Fibonacci Sequence](https://en.wikipedia.org/wiki/Fibonacci_number) is a series of numbers in which each number is the sum of the two preceding numbers, starting with 0 and 1.
 We can represent this rule as a recurrence: F(N) = F(N - 1) + F(N - 2) with the base cases F(0) = 0 and F(1) = 1.